+We can also define structs that look similar to tuples, called tuple structs, that have the added meaning the struct name provides, but don't have names associated with their fields, just the types of the fields.
+The definition of a tuple struct still starts with the struct keyword and the struct name, which are followed by the types in the tuple.
+For example, here are definitions and usages of tuple structs named Color and Point:

+struct Color(i32, i32, i32);

+struct Point(i32, i32, i32);

+let black = Color(0, 0, 0);

+let origin = Point(0, 0, 0);

+Note that the black and origin values are different types, since they're instances of different tuple structs.
+Each struct we define is its own type, even though the fields within the struct have the same types.
+Otherwise, tuple struct instances behave like tuples, which we covered in Chapter 3.

+Prod: Check xref

+Unit-Like Structs without Any Fields

+We can also define structs that don't have any fields!
+These are called unit-like structs since they behave similarly to (), the unit type.
+Unit-like structs can be useful in situations such as when you need to implement a trait on some type, but you don't have any data that you want to store in the type itself.
+We'll be discussing traits in Chapter 10.

+Prod: Check xref

+Start box

 Ownership of Struct Data

 In the User struct definition in Listing 5-1, we used the owned String type rather than the &str string slice type.
-This is a deliberate choice because we want instances of this struct to own all of its data, and for that data to be valid for as long as the entire struct is valid.
+This is a deliberate choice because we want instances of this struct to own all of its data and for that data to be valid for as long as the entire struct is valid.

-It is possible for structs to store references to data owned by something else, but to do so requires the use of lifetimes, a feature of Rust that we'll discuss in Chapter 10.
-Lifetimes ensure that the data a struct references is valid for as long as the struct is.
-If you try to store a reference in a struct without specifying lifetimes, like this:
+It’s possible for structs to store references to data owned by something else, but to do so requires the use of lifetimes, a Rust feature that is discussed in Chapter 10.
+Lifetimes ensure that the data referenced by a struct is valid for as long as the struct is.
+Let’s say you try to store a reference in a struct without specifying lifetimes, like this:

 Filename: src/main.rs

+Prod: Check xref

 struct User {